clarkWakeland/clarkwakeland.github.io/_pages/about.md

 Hi, I'm Clark Wakeland.
 I'm a satellite systems engineer living in Palo Alto and former competitive swimmer.
 I love to swim, learn, build things, and teach.
 Currently I'm training for my first triathlon in Santa Cruz this September.

 I swam all throughout undergrad, grad school, and even one year as a post-grad (loosely calling ourselves "professionals").
 Throughout all of that time, my favorite part of swimming was the people I met and interacted with every day.
-You can read more about my athletic career and training philosophy [here](clarkwakeland.com/athletic)
+You can read more about my athletic career and training philosophy here.